European Trip - 2001

 evening flight on American Airlines from Boston to Paris, then connected to SwissAir to

-arrive Zurich the next morning.
+arrive in Zurich the next morning.

 Getting started